StephenCleary/Logging/README.md

 Three simple steps:
 1. Install [the `Nito.Logging` package](https://www.nuget.org/packages/Nito.Logging).
-1. Add a call to `CaptureLoggingScopesForExceptions()` in your host startup.
+1. Add a call to `AddExceptionLoggingScopes()` in your service registration.
 1. Wrap all exception logging calls in `ILogger.BeginCapturedExceptionLoggingScopes(Exception)`.
 1. Your exception logs now have logging contexts.
 Treat yourself to ice cream!